How the Instagram Hashtag Game is Changing in 2019

 The Instagram hashtag discovery process is never-ending.
 One day, your hashtag blend might help you connect with new users and consumers.
 But because of Instagram’s continuous activity and millions of posts, that hashtag blend might not “work” the next day.
 From algorithms to audience activity, nothing on social media is set in stone.

 That’s why you need to stay up-to-date on Instagram hashtag trends, rules, and best practices.
-In fact, I’d say you should refresh your hashtag blends every month or so.
+In fact, we’d say you should refresh your hashtag blends every month or so.

-If keeping track of all these different hashtags sounds like a chore, try using the Sked (formerly Schedugram) hashtag manager to organize and store them.
+If keeping track of all these different hashtags sounds like a chore, try using the Sked (formerly Schedugram) Hashtag Recommendation feature to find them.
+And the Hashtag Manager to organize and store them.
 You can separate your hashtags into groups and add up to 30 of them to a post with just a couple of clicks.

 To add a hashtag, open your account and click on the hashtag manager icon in the sidebar menu.
-Then, type in your hashtag in the ‘add a new #hashtag’ field and click add (as in the image below).
+Then, type in your hashtag in the ‘Template Content’ field (as in the image below).
+By clicking the lightbulb option, the Hashtag Recommendation feature will suggest hashtags that complement those you’re adding into the field.
+Depending on the suitability, hashtag recommendations will appear as green, blue or white.

 Now, when you want to use your saved hashtag, just click on the hashtag icon in the caption or first comment section when you’re creating a post and choose the hashtag(s) you want from the pop-up list (see below).